agkj/SC1015---NBA-Project/README.md

 -----------------------------
 # EDA
-Identifying other variables that affects the number of points a player scores per game during his career in the NBA
+Although points is the main factor that determine a player's performance, we will also be comparing it against other variables such as a players:

-1. Age
+1. Age (As a person gets older, will he start to score lesser points?)
-2. Games Played
+2. Games Played (Will high number of games played during a season means a player will score more points per game?)
-3. Usage rate
+3. Usage rate (Usage rate and games played are not synonymous, will a high usage rate mean a player will score more points per game?)
-4. Net rating
+4. Net rating (Will a player's presence affect the team's winning chances?)

-All these variables are factors that affects a player's points throughout his career, we will be using this variables against "points" to determine whether it affects the player's performance in the NBA.
+By understanding how these variables have any effect on a players points per game, we will be able to make better judgement and predict whether a player will be in the first draft round pick or not.

 -----------------------------
 # Machine Learning